Aspasia: Sources

-Aspasia was an important figure – and the most important woman – in the history of fifth-century Athens, and is one of the women from the Greco-Roman world with the most substantial biographical traditions.
+Aspasia was an important figure in the history of fifth-century Athens, and is one of the women from the Greco-Roman world with the most substantial biographical traditions.
 The earliest literary sources to mention Aspasia, written during her lifetime, are from Athenian comedy, and in the fourth century BC she appears in Socratic dialogues.
 After the fourth century, she appears only in brief mentions of complete texts, or in fragments whose full context is now lost, until the second century AD, when Plutarch wrote his Life of Pericles, the longest and most complete ancient biographical treatment of Aspasia.
 Modern biographies of Aspasia are dependent on Plutarch, despite his writing nearly seven centuries after her death.

 It is difficult to draw any firm conclusions about the real Aspasia from any of these sources: as Robert Wallace puts it, "for us Aspasia herself possesses and can possess almost no historical reality".
 Aside from her name, father's name, and place of birth, Aspasia's biography is almost entirely unverifiable, and the ancient writings about her are frequently more of a projection of their own (without exception male) preconceptions than they are historical fact.
 Madeleine Henry's full-length biography covers what is known of Aspasia's life in only nine pages.